 This datapoint measures the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.

 Short-term Care: Facilitates Functional Improvement

-This datapoint measures the percent of short-term stay patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Many in the industry argue this is a reasonable measure of rehabilitation services.
+This datapoint measures the percentage of short-term stay residents who saw functional improvements, such as enhanced ability to perform activities of daily living.
+Many in the industry would argue that this is a reasonable measure of a facility's rehabilitation performance.

 Scores for Cincinnati, OH